Adobe-Marketing-Cloud/aep-sdks-documentation/beta/experience-platform-extension/tutorials/tutorial-2-swift-core-setup.md

 # Tutorial 2 - Swift Core setup

-This tutorial illustrates how to send XDM commerce events to Adobe Experience Platform via Experience Edge using the AEP Edge extension in a sample application, provided to you in iOS \(Swift\) and Android.
+This tutorial illustrates how to send install AEPCore Swfit SDK and use it in a sample application.

 ## Prerequisites for this tutorial